 The MA program provides a background in economic theory, quantitative methods and applied areas of study suitable for students who are either planning a career in business or government or those students who intend to continue on to the PhD program.
 The MA program is offered on a full-time basis and has been designed so that students can complete the degree in three semesters.

 MA Program Options

-Nine (9) courses (core courses plus five elective ECON graduate courses and ECON 899 MA Research Paper).
+Nine (9) courses (ECON 798, core courses plus four elective ECON graduate courses and ECON 899 MA Research Paper).

 Suggested One-Year MA Program

 Students will be able to complete the MA program in one calendar year by the following pattern of courses:

 The MA Research Paper Option is the one that should normally be selected.
 But there are three other options, which usually require a 3.50 CGPA after the Spring term.
 You should consult with the Graduate Chair before selecting among these:

 2. MA Project

 Eight (8) courses (ECON 798, core courses plus four elective ECON graduate courses) and a research project (ECON 999) .